Sage-Bionetworks/synapsePythonClient/README.md

 Authentication
 --------------
-Authentication toward [synapse](https://www.synapse.org/#RegisterAccount:0) can be accomplished in a few different way.
-One is by passing username and password to the `syn.login` function (or using the -u and -p parameters on the command line).
+Authentication toward [synapse](https://www.synapse.org/#RegisterAccount:0) can be accomplished in a few different ways.
+One is by passing username and password to the `syn.login` function.

+    import synapseclient
+    syn = synapseclient.Synapse()
     syn.login('me@nowhere.com', 'secret')

 It is much more convenient to use an API key, which can be generated and cached locally by adding the rememberMe=True flag:

-    syn.login('me@nowhere.com', 'secret'. rememberMe=True)
+    syn.login('me@nowhere.com', 'secret', rememberMe=True)

-In subsequent interactions, specifying username and password is optional and only needed to login as a different user.
+Then, in subsequent interactions, specifying username and password is optional and only needed to login as a different user.
 Calling `login` with no arguments uses cached credentials when they are available.

     syn.login()

+As a short-cut, creating the `Synapse` object and logging in can be done in one step:

+    import synapseclient
+    syn = synapseclient.login()

 Caching credentials can also be done from the command line client: